Many gardeners complain they can’t grow any plants in the shade other than hostas. And those are devoured by slugs. Embrace the shade!

 I also found a host of other plants that were just as tough and lit up the north and northeast borders of against my house.
 They also are unattractive to deer and slugs.
 Here are the ones in my garden and why I love them.

-Bleeding Heart (Dicentra): who doesn’t love the arched sprays of tiny pink hearts that cover plants in early spring.
+Bleeding Heart: Who doesn’t love the arched sprays of tiny pink hearts that cover plants in early spring.
 If weather stays cool, the flowers remain for weeks.
 Lacy foliage goes dormant in early summer, making room for later flowering plants like Bugbane and Thalictrum.

-Thalictrum (Meadow Rue): it starts growing and sending up tall stalks (5-6 feet) about the time Dicentra is going into dormancy.
-Place them nearby so that Thalicutrum’s emerging growth covers Dicentra’s dying leaves.
+Thalictrum (Meadow Rue): It starts growing and sending up tall stalks (5-6 feet) about the time Bleeding Heart is going into dormancy.
+Place them nearby so that Thalictrum’s emerging growth covers Bleeding Heart’s dying leaves.
 Fluffy pink blooms last for weeks.

 Black-stemmed Thalictrum ‘Black Stockings’ provides floral interest in my shade garden after Bleeding Heart and various primrose have ended their bloom cycles.